Google’s New Indexing Infrastructure ‘Caffeine’ Now Live

 Google’s flexibility in storing information about documents has greatly increased

-Matt Cutts told me “It’s important to realize that caffeine is only a change in our indexing architecture.
+Matt Cutts told me, “It’s important to realize that caffeine is only a change in our indexing architecture.
 What’s exciting about Caffeine though is that it allows easier annotation of the information stored with documents, and subsequently can unlock the potential of better ranking in the future with those additional signals.”
+(Bolding added.)

-How can content owners best take advantage of the new infrastructure?
+How can content owners best take advantage of Caffeine’s infrastructure?